Vaccine Types

 Side Effects

-What’s in the 2022/2023 flu jab?
+What’s in the standard 2023/2024 flu jab?

-This year the standard quadrivalent vaccine includes:
+This year the Standard Quadrivalent vaccine includes:

-• an A/Victoria/2570/2019 (H1N1)pdm09-like virus;
+• an A/Victoria/4897/2022 (H1N1)pdm09-like virus;

-• an A/Darwin/9/2021 (H3N2)-like virus;
+• an A/Darwin/9/2021 (H3N2)-like virus: and

-• a B/Austria/1359417/2021 (B/Victoria lineage)-like virus; and
+• a B/Austria/1359417/2021 (B/Victoria lineage)-like virus.

 • a B/Phuket/3073/2013 (B/Yamagata lineage)-like virus.

-This year the egg-free quadrivalent vaccine includes:
+This year the Cell-Based Quadrivalent vaccine includes:

-• an A/Wisconsin/588/2019 (H1N1)pdm09-like virus;
+• an A/Wisconsin/67/2022 (H1N1)pdm09-like virus;

-• an A/Darwin/6/2021 (H3N2)-like virus;
+• an A/Darwin/6/2021 (H3N2)-like virus; and

-• a B/Austria/1359417/2021 (B/Victoria lineage)-like virus; and
+• a B/Austria/1359417/2021 (B/Victoria lineage)-like virus

 • a B/Phuket/3073/2013 (B/Yamagata lineage)-like virus.